Lumensum/FEM-ping-single-column-coming-soon-page/README.md

 Users should be able to:

-- :heavy_check_mark:View the optimal layout for the site depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size
-- :heavy_check_mark: See hover states for all interactive elements on the page -:heavy_check_mark: Submit their email address using an `input` field
+- See hover states for all interactive elements on the page
+- Submit their email address using an `input` field
-:heavy_check_mark: Receive an error message when the `form` is submitted if:
+- Receive an error message when the `form` is submitted if:
   - The `input` field is empty.
 The message for this error should say _"Whoops!
 It looks like you forgot to add your email"_
   - The email address is not formatted correctly (i.e. a correct email address should have this structure: `name@host.tld`).
 The message for this error should say _"Please provide a valid email address"_